Your Hospital’s Safety Grade

 - Outcome Measures represent what happens to a patient while receiving care.
 For example, “Dangerous object left in patient’s body” measures how many times a patient undergoing surgery had a dangerous foreign object, like a sponge or tool, left in his or her body.

 A hospital must have enough safety data available for our experts to issue them a letter grade.
-Hospitals missing more than six process measures or more than five outcome measures are not graded.
+Hospitals missing more than seven process measures or more than five outcome measures are not graded.
 All hospitals are encouraged to voluntarily report additional safety data through the Leapfrog Hospital Survey, but they are not required to do so to receive a Safety Grade.

 Some hospitals belong to health systems that report data to the Centers for Medicare & Medicaid Services (CMS) as a single entity with a shared "Medicare Provider Number (MPN)."
 This means that individual hospitals within these systems will be graded using the same aggregate data.
 Leapfrog encourages these types of hospitals to report additional safety data through the Leapfrog Hospital Survey so that patients can see how each hospital is doing individually.